R-Bot: An LLM-based Query Rewrite System: Conclusion

 \section{Conclusion}

-In this paper, we proposed an \llm-based query rewrite system.
+We proposed an \llm-based query rewrite system.
 First, we prepared rewrite evidences from diverse sources, including rewrite rule specifications and rewrite \QAs.
 Next, we proposed a hybrid structure-semantics retrieval method to retrieve relevant rewrite evidences, based on which we generated rewrite recipes to instruct \llm for query rewrite.
 Then, we proposed a step-by-step \llm method, which iteratively utilized the retrieved \QAs and rewrite recipes to select and arrange rewrite rules with self-reflection.
-Experimental results demonstrated that \oursys achieved remarkable improvements over existing query rewrite methods.
+Experimental results demonstrated that \oursys achieved remarkable improvements over existing methods.
+Moreover, \oursys deployed at Huawei and with real customers showed the effectiveness of \oursys.

+\begin{acks} This paper was supported by National Key R\&D Program of China (2023YFB4503600), NSF of China (62525202, 62232009), Shenzhen Project (CJGJZD20230724093403007), Zhongguancun Lab, Huawei, and Beijing National Research Center for Information Science and Technology (BNRist).
+Guoliang Li is the corresponding author. \end{acks}